ALGCDG/SimMIPS/README.md

 | Getc          | 0x30000000 |    0x4    |      R       |
 | Putc          | 0x30000004 |    0x4    |      W       |

+`
+X : Execute permission
+R : Read permission
+W : Write permission
+`

 Text inputs and outputs are memory mapped with the getc and putc addresses.

 ## Testbench

 The testbench is a collection of MIPS assembly and C code snippets.
-A bashscript file then compiles these and passes them to the simulator and compares the expected text output and return code.
+A bashscript file then compiles these, runs them with the simulator and compares both the expected text output and return code with a reference.

+The compilation process uses mips-linux-gnu-gcc and mips-linux-gnu-as.
+These must both be installed to create the testbench.

 ### Memory Drivers